Department of Labor Logo United States Department of Labor

 • Prepare reports, articles, or presentations detailing their research findings

 Sociologists study human behavior, interaction, and organization.
-They observe the activity of social, religious, political, and economic groups, organizations, and institutions.
-They examine the effect of social influences, including organizations and institutions, on different individuals and groups.
+They examine the effect of social influences, including organizations and institutions, on individuals and groups.
 They also trace the origin and growth of these groups and interactions.
 For example, they may research the impact of a new law or policy on a specific demographic.

-Many people with a sociology background become postsecondary teachers and high school teachers.
-Most others find work in related jobs outside the sociologist profession such as policy analysts, demographers, survey researchers, and statisticians.
+Many people with a sociology background choose to work in related occupations, such as policy analysts, demographers, survey researchers, or statisticians.

 Work Environment About this section